anuraagpathivada/terraform-aws/Networking_and_Content_Delivery/vpc/README.md

 # Terraform AWS VPC Setup 🌐

-Set up a simple AWS VPC environment with Terraform.
 This repository provides all the necessary scripts to get your VPC, along with associated resources like subnets, gateways, and route tables, up and running.

+Though there is a module directly available to create the same, creating the resources in this method helps understand the resources and their respective configurations values more clearly.

 ## 📝 Table of Contents